 How Does the Donor and Recipient Area Heal in the First Week After a Hair Transplant?

 In the first 7 days, donor punctures close quickly and recipient grafts anchor by day 3–5.
 By day 7, swelling and redness fade, and grafts are stable.
 Light crusts protect follicles as new capillaries form.
 Proper hygiene prevents hair transplant infection, while smoking or touching grafts raises risk.
-With modern FUE or Sapphire FUE, healing reaches 90–95% graft survival (Bernstein Medical & Cooley, Dermatologic Surgery, 2020).
-Vera Clinic uses Oxycure Therapy (proprietary hyperbaric oxygen boosting graft survival by up to 8–10% in early healing trials) to speed recovery.
+With modern FUE or Sapphire FUE, healing reaches 90–95% graft survival (Parsley & Perez-Meza, 2010).
+Vera Clinic uses OxyCure Therapy, an in-house hyperbaric oxygen protocol (1.9–2.3 ATA, applied the day after surgery) reviewed by Dr. Aslıcan Çakkalkurt, a specialist in Underwater and Hyperbaric Medicine.
+In pre-operative consultations the clinic is clear that OxyCure supports early healing and swelling control rather than increasing density on its own, and limits it to a single session because current evidence supports hyperbaric oxygen only for early healing, not for repeated post-transplant use.

-Swelling after a hair transplant typically peaks on day 3–4 post-surgery.
+Swelling after a hair transplant peaks on day 3–4 post-surgery, a pattern consistent with clinical findings on post-operative oedema following hair restoration surgery (Abbasi et al., 2010).
 By this stage, inflammatory fluids from graft placement descend from the scalp to the forehead or eyelids, making swelling most visible.
 The tissues are most vulnerable here because fluid redistribution and gravity concentrate edema in facial areas.
-Hair transplant swelling usually resolves within 5–7 days with proper care like cold compresses and head elevation.
-Peak swelling is around day 3–4 in over 70% of FUE patients according to a clinical analysis in Dermatologic Surgery (Jimenez et al., 2019).
+Hair transplant swelling resolves within 5–7 days with proper care like cold compresses and head elevation.

 How Long does Swelling Last After Hair Transplant?

-Swelling usually lasts 5–7 days after a hair transplant, fading as
+Swelling lasts 5–7 days after a hair transplant, fading as

 inflammation subsides and lymphatic drainage clears excess fluid.